EOxServer/eoxserver/docs/sphinx/en/rfc/rfc12.rst

 * :class:`~.LocalStorage` which implements access to locally mounted file systems
-* :class:`~.FTPStorage` which implements access to a remote FTP server
+* :class:`~eoxserver.backends.ftp.FTPStorage` which implements access to a remote FTP server
-* :class:`~.RasdamanStorage` which implements access to a rasdaman database
+* :class:`~eoxserver.backends.rasdaman.RasdamanStorage` which implements access
+  to a rasdaman database

 Each of these storage classes is associated to a certain type of location.